 2. Mitigating and controlling the risk associated with these assets

-A financial asset manager is primarily responsible for making important decisions that determine which financial assets they should buy, which they should avoid, and which they should sell to increase the value of a client’s investment portfolio.
+A financial asset management firm would be primarily responsible for making important decisions that determine which financial assets they should buy, which they should avoid, and which they should sell to increase the value of a client’s investment portfolio.

-To learn more about how this works, we recommend ordering a free hardcover copy of Pillar Wealth Management’s book, The Art of Protecting Ultra-High-Net-Worth Portfolios and Estates – Strategies for Families, Worth $25 million to $500 million.
+To learn more about how financial asset management works, we recommend ordering a free hardcover copy of Pillar Wealth Management’s book, The Art of Protecting Ultra-High-Net-Worth Portfolios and Estates – Strategies for Families, Worth $25 million to $500 million.

 What Are Some Examples of Financial Assets?

-We have already discussed the 3 main types of financial assets.
+We have already discussed the 3 main types of financial assets utilized in financial asset management.
 However, these can be further broken down into other examples.
 Knowing what are some examples of financial assets can better prepare you for a meeting with your prospective financial advisor.